 School holiday activity: 'Fit to Photoprint' workshop

-To coincide with our exhibition Fit to Print: Defining Moments from the Fairfax Photo Archive, we're partnering with PhotoAccess ACT to present a special school holiday workshop.
+To coincide with our exhibition Fit to Print: Defining Moments from the Fairfax Photo Archive, we partnered with PhotoAccess ACT to present a special school holiday workshop.

-There will also be an opportunity during the session to experiment with Polaroid photography.
+There was also an opportunity during the session to experiment with Polaroid photography.

-This workshop is suitable for children aged 8 and over, but younger children can participate with parental supervision.
-All craft material will be supplied.
+This workshop was suitable for children aged 8 and over, but younger children could participate with parental supervision.
+All craft material was supplied.

-There are two activity sessions available for bookings at 10am and 11am.
-Please specify your preferred session time via the ‘Book now’ button.
+There were two activity sessions available for bookings at 10am and 11am.

-This event is presented by PhotoAccess ACT and the National Library of Australia.
+This event was presented by PhotoAccess ACT and the National Library of Australia.

 Visit us